July 20: Today in Royal History

 Unofficial Royalty: King Abdullah I of Jordan

-Unofficial Royalty: Crown Prince Wilhelm of Germany
+Unofficial Royalty: Wilhelm, German Crown Prince , Crown Prince of Prussia

 July 20, 1964 – Death of Anna Alexandrovna Vyrubova, lady-in-waiting and favorite of Empress Alexandra Feodorovna, wife of Nicholas II, Emperor of All Russia, in Helsinki, Finland; buried in the Russian Orthodox section of the Hietaniemi Cemetery in Helsinki, Finland

 Anna was a lady-in-waiting and a great friend of Empress Alexandra Feodorovna, wife of Nicholas II, Emperor of All Russia.
 After the arrest of the Imperial Family, Anna was also arrested and was imprisoned for five months in the Peter and Paul Fortress in St. Petersburg on suspicion of espionage and treason and underwent numerous interrogations.
-Anna lived in obscurity in St. Petersburg, then called Petrograd and later Leningrad but she was re-imprisoned several times.
+Anna lived in obscurity in St. Petersburg, then called Petrograd and later Leningrad where she was re-imprisoned several times.
 She became friendly with the writer Maxim Gorky who encouraged her to write her memoirs.
 In 1920, Anna and her mother escaped to Finland, where she spent the rest of her life.
 Anna did write her memoirs as Maxim Gorky had suggested, Memoirs of the Russian Court, published in 1923 and still available.
 After World War II, Anna took vows as a Russian Orthodox nun but was permitted to live in her home because of her physical disabilities.
 In memory of her beloved friend Empress Alexandra, Anna wore the ribbon of a maid of honor until her death.

 Unofficial Royalty: Anna Alexandrovna Vyrubova, lady-in-waiting and favorite of Empress Alexandra Feodorovna of Russia